davidtheclark/promise-withhold/README.md

 # promise-withhold

-Withhold the resolution or rejection of a Promise at least some amount of time.
+Withhold the settlement (fulfillment or rejection) of a Promise at least some amount of time.

 This sometimes comes in handy.
-One use-case is when you have a process that may finish immediately or may take a few seconds, but you don't want your UI to flash a temporary loading state for fewer than 1 second, because a crazy flash would be more confusing than helpful to the user — would even look like a bug.
+One use-case is when you have a process that may finish immediately or may take a few seconds, but you don't want your UI to flash a temporary loading state for less than 1 second, because a super-fast flash would be more confusing than helpful to the user — might even look like a bug.

 ## Installation